Universal simplicial complexes inspired by toric topology: Bhargava's generalized factorial function

 \begin{problem}[\cite{Bhar}, Question 27] For a subset of $S$, is there a natural combinatorial interpretation of the number ${k!}_S$. \end{problem}

 We solve Problem~\ref{q27} when $S$ is the set of powers of a prime number $p$.
-Bhargava~\cite{Bhar} that if $S$ is a geometric progression in $\mathbb Z$ with common ratio $q$ and first term $a$ then
+Bhargava showed in~\cite{Bhar} that if $S$ is a geometric progression in $\mathbb Z$ with common ratio $q$ and first term $a$ then

-\begin{proposition} For the set $S$ of powers of a prime number $p$, the generalised factorial function ${i!}_S$ is $i!$ multiple of the number of $f_{i-1} (X (\mathbb{F}_p^i))$. \end{proposition} \begin{proof} It is easy to verify that 1, $p, p^2, p^3,\ldots$ forms a $l$-ordering of $S$ for all primes $l$.
-Using identity~\ref{fact} and Theorem~\ref{month},
+\begin{proposition} For the set $S$ of powers of a prime number $p$, the generalised factorial function ${i!}_S$ is the product of $i!$ and $f_{i-1} (X (\mathbb{F}_p^i))$. \end{proposition} \begin{proof} It is easy to verify that 1, $p, p^2, p^3,\ldots$ forms an $l$-ordering of $S$ for all primes $l$.
+Using identity~\eqref{fact} and Theorem~\ref{month},

 \end{proof}